IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

     data changes during the next runtime.
 Also make sure that your function doesn't use global variables.
     For example, the [fifth pipeline](#pipeline5) is perfectly cacheable, while the [sixth pipeline](#pipeline6) is not cacheable, or maybe could be if `order_func_nb` was cacheable as well.

+Make sure to define any cached function inside a Python file rather than in a notebook cell since it must have a clear filepath such that it can be introspected by Numba.
+To invalidate the cache, go to the directory where the function resides and remove the `__pycache__` directory.
+You can do that by running `rm -rf __pycache__` from your terminal.

+!!! hint
+    A good practice is to invalidate the cache every time you change the code of a cached function to avoid potential side effects.
+Also, disable caching for the entire time of developing a function and turn it only on once the function has been fully implemented.

 #### AOT compilation